melato/lxdops/README.md

 (using lxc copy of a snapshot), and creating/copying, or cloninig additional filesystems.

 It reads container and filesystem configuration from YAML files.
-Configuration is done via yaml files in the cloud-init format (#cloud-config).
+Configuration inside the container is done via yaml files in the cloud-init format (#cloud-config).

 # Description